 Melbourne is a hip dynamic city full of life and character so it’s not surprising there’s so much to see and do in Melbourne.
 This is one of my favourite places on the Melbourne to Sydney drive itinerary.

-- We loved walking round the Queen Victoria Market, tastings the delicious food and packing our bags full of souvenirs to take back home.
-It’s actually one of the biggest open markets in the southern hemisphere, now that’s impressive!
-Nobody can go here and come home empty handed, so be careful you broke backpackers on a tight budget!!
+- We loved walking around Queen Victoria Market, tastings the delicious food and packing our bags full of souvenirs to take back home.
+It’s one of the biggest open markets in the southern hemisphere, now that’s impressive!
+Nobody can go here and come home empty-handed, so be careful you broke backpackers on a tight budget!!

 Melbourne market Price = Depends on what your buying!